Author Dr Peter Holt

 Commercial drivers for climate action

 The reality in 2018 is that forces outside Federal policy settings are increasingly directing the actions of Australian business.
-The Investor Group on Climate Change (IGCC) announced support for investors worldwide in accelerating and scaling-up the actions that are critical to achieving the goals of the Paris Agreement.
-In the launch of ‘The Investor Agenda’ 392 investors with US $32 trillion in assets collectively under management, are highlighting climate actions already taken as well as new commitments.
+Investors worldwide are accelerating and scaling-up the actions that are critical to achieving the goals of the Paris Agreement.
+In the launch of ‘The Investor Agenda’ nearly 420 investors with US $32 trillion in assets collectively under management, are highlighting climate actions already taken as well as new commitments.
 We see signatories scale-up their commitment to act, across four key focus areas: investment, corporate engagement, investor disclosure and policy advocacy.

 Energetics has long encouraged businesses to take action based on global and domestic commercial drivers, and not be distracted by the ongoing ‘climate wars’ in Federal politics.
 The current upheaval in Australia’s energy markets has distinct characteristics but it is not unique; energy markets are transforming in similar ways around the world.